- Feedback and reporting:

 - Training requirements:

 To maintain accreditation GP supervisors are required to attend at least one NTGPE professional development workshop every two years.
+To find the 2018 dates of professional development workshops for 2018 click here.

-GP supervisors are funded however to attend two workshops per calendar year.
+GP supervisors are funded to attend two workshops per calendar year.
 You will be notified by the supervisor and practice accreditation team when you are nearing your requirement to attend the minimum of one workshop per two year period.

 Available training sessions will be advertised on the NTGPE website, myGPcommunity, fortnightly newsletter and email.
 Please RSVP one week prior to the event if you would like to attend.